-Four years ago, I was talking with a buddy who jokingly suggested that we should go to Beerfest, like the guys in the 2006 movie of the same name.
+In early 2010, I was talking with a buddy who jokingly suggested that we should go to Beerfest, like the guys in the 2006 movie of the same name.
 I told him Beerfest wasn’t real, but Oktoberfest was.
 We both agreed that it sounded like an awesome idea.
 At the time, I thought it was a passing thought, just one of the many intangible things that we have talked about over the years.
-But the next day he presented me with a full itinerary outlining our trip to the 200thanniversary of Oktoberfest in Munich, and my life has never been the same.
+But the next day he presented me with a full itinerary outlining our trip to the 200th anniversary of Oktoberfest in Munich, and my life has never been the same.

 On a post-vacation high and nostalgic for the wonder I just experienced at the Wiesn, I sought out Oktoberfest events stateside.
 I was disappointed to find that most local celebrations were missing that Munich magic.
 Sure, they all had pretzels, bratwursts, and beer aplenty.
 Some had German bands that played the sweet sounds of Ein Prosit.
 There were even a few local enthusiasts sporting lederhosen and dirndls.
 But overall, I found myself missing the more authentic touches like beer from the top Munich breweries, elaborately decorated tents, and the welcoming laughter of thousands of my new best friends as they climbed on top of the beer hall benches to raise their glass Maß in song.